 elsewhere, Ahab is on good terms with prophets of Yahweh and consults them (1 Kgs 20:13–15; 22:1–28); and his children bear Yahwist names (Ahaziah, Jehoram, Athaliah).
 It seems likely, too, that [these] stories’ demand for absolute exclusivity in the worship of Yahweh reflects, at this time, the views of an intransigent, not to say fanatical, minority.
 Religious syncretism was officially sanctioned as early as the reign of Solomon, if not of David; and it does not seem to have incurred effective resistance before the reforms of Hezekiah and Josiah.

-In other words, the later absolutist views are likely coloring, by exaggeration, how this story is told to emphasize absolute Yahwism.
+In other words, the later absolutist views are likely coloring by exaggeration the way this story is told, to emphasize absolute Yahwism.
 Even Elijah’s name means “Yahweh is my god.”

 Elijah is presented as a new Moses.

 Allusions to the stories of the Exodus pervade chaps.
 17–19 and establish a parallelism between the ministries of Elijah and Moses.
 The geographical framework of the three chapters recalls Moses’ wanderings: each prophet begins his journey with a flight eastward to escape a king’s wrath; each lodges with a family.
 Each returns to his country to face and challenge the king, and to awaken faith among the Israelites.
 Each leaves the country again on a journey to Sinai/Horeb, where he experiences a theophany.
 Each then departs for Israel via Transjordan.